science-periodicals/web-verse/README.md

 `npm run watch`

 Open index.html in a browser.
+Open the developer console.
+Select a section in a paragraph.
+See the identifier in the console, watch the selection being regenerated from the identifier.

+## Build

+`npm run build`

 ---